Open debates participants

 Antonio Teixeira – Universidade Aberta

-is an Associate Professor at Universidade Aberta (UAb), the Portuguese Open University, since 1991, and a researcher at the University of Lisbon.
-He also collaborates with the Università Degli Studi Roma Tre and the Laboratory for Distance Learning and E-learning.
+He is also the Scientific Coordinator of the Laboratory for Distance Learning and E-learning (LE@D), the leading R&D unit in open, distance and digital education in Portugal, and an Associate Researcher at the University of Lisbon.
 From 2013 to 2016, he was President of EDEN – the European Distance and E-learning Network (2013-16).
 At UAb, he was Pro-rector for innovation in Distance Learning at UAb (2006-09) and headed the Department of Education and Distance Learning (2016-20).
 He was also a member of the Portuguese Rectors Council specialized committees on Scientific Research and Knowledge Transfer, and on Evaluation, Quality and Innovation.
 Currently, he’s a consultant and evaluator for the AQU Cataluña (Spain), the APCUA (Spain) and the A3ES (Portugal) quality assurance agencies.
 He’s an EDEN Senior Fellow.

 Chair: Gabriella Dodero (ASLERD)